dd9jn/rfc4880bis/crypto-refresh.md

 c) timestamp of key creation (4 octets);

-d) algorithm (1 octet): 22 = EdDSA (example);
+d) algorithm (1 octet): 27 = Ed25519 (example);

 e) Algorithm-specific fields.

-Algorithm-Specific Fields for EdDSA keys (example):
+Algorithm-Specific Fields for Ed25519 keys (example):

-e.1) A one-octet size of the following field;

-e.2) The octets representing a curve OID, defined in {{ec-curves}};

-e.3) An MPI of an EC point representing a public key Q in prefixed native form (see {{ec-point-prefixed-native}}).
+e.1) 32 octets representing the public key.

 A v6 fingerprint is the 256-bit SHA2-256 hash of the octet 0x9b, followed by the four-octet packet length, followed by the entire Public-Key packet starting with the version field.
 The Key ID is the high-order 64 bits of the fingerprint.
-Here are the fields of the hash material, with the example of an EdDSA key:
+Here are the fields of the hash material, with the example of an Ed25519 key:

 a.1) 0x9b (1 octet)